wjson2002/database/report/project2.md

 ### 2. Meta-data
 - Show your meta-data design (Tables and Columns table) and information about each column.
+Design of tables and columns is similar to ones provided during lectures.

 ### 3. Internal Record Format (in case you have changed from P1, please re-enter here)
 - Show your record format design.
+Same as P1.

 - Describe how you store a null field.